sosy-lab/java-smt/doc/Getting-started.md

 Solvers which run directly on JDK (currently Princess and SMTInterpol) do not require any configuration and work out of the box.

+Currently, the support for newly integrated solvers like Boolector, CVC4, and Yices2 is limited.
+We are working on supporting more solvers on more operating systems.

 ## Step 2: Initialization
 Below is a small example showing how to initialize the library using the entry point [SolverContextFactory][]: